itissid/privyloci/app/BUILD.md

 6. **Apps should be able to extend using a simple plugin API**
     - **Description**: Allow apps to extend the functionality of Privy Loci by providing a plugin API.
-This is useful for a myriad number of use cases e.g. correct language and currency for region, regulatory purposes(can you operate in a country),
+This is useful for a myriad number of use cases e.g. correct language and currency for region, regulatory purposes(can you operate in a country).
     -
 7. **Qibla Direction Calculation (High Priority, Important)**
   - **Description**: Provide a Qibla direction based on the user's current location without associating it with any place/tag.